RSJ Installation Cost

 Channels

-A channel is a C-shaped beam and comes in a wide variety of sizes and thicknesses.
+A channel is a C-shaped beam that comes in various sizes and thicknesses.
 The shape of this type of beam provides superior structural support.

-This makes it an ideal product for using for frames and braces on buildings and structural support applications.
+This makes it an ideal product for frames and braces on buildings and structural support applications.

 Pros